2e0byo/blog/content/post/computing/webcam-on-and-off.md

     return cameras
 ```

-Liable to have fals positives if a digital camera is plugged in, but
+Liable to have false positives if a digital camera is plugged in, but
 better safe than sorry (don’t go running `--disable` unless you’re
 *sure* only one webcam is attached...)